adrianjonmiller/symbiotic/README.md

 # Symbiote

-A lightweight, high-performance DOM attachment framework that automatically attaches JavaScript behaviors to HTML elements based on CSS selectors.
-Symbiote makes your HTML "smart" without writing repetitive JavaScript.
+A lightweight, high-performance not-a-framework JavaScript library that makes it easy to attach javascript to your DOM.

 ## 🚀 Features